-Summary: students don’t have enough time to work on important personal projects, and there isn’t enough peer-to-peer interaction.
-We can solve both these problems by allowing students to get more credit for personal projects while facilitating collaboration on these projects.
+Summary: students don’t have enough time to work on personal projects, and there isn’t enough peer-to-peer interaction.
+We can solve both these problems by allowing them to either 1) get more credit for personal projects or 2) work on personal projects as a part-time job, and by facilitating collaboration on these projects.

 First, you choose what to build, so you can learn about things that interest you.
 That helps build enduring motivation.
 Furthermore, you aren’t restricted to what the curriculum offers.
 For example, the current curriculum emphasizes object-oriented programming, but there’s almost no mention of functional programming.
 I learned functional programming by using Clojure in my personal projects.

-Third, personal projects can potentially have real users.
+Finally, personal projects potentially have real users.
 You can practice identifying users’ needs, coming up with a possible solution, getting feedback and revising the solution.
-You can find out how hard it is to get users but how gratifying it is to build something that improves their lives.
-This is a powerful experience that you just won’t find in typical classes.
+You can find out how hard getting users is but how gratifying it is to build something that improves their lives.
+This is a powerful experience.

 Got feedback? firstname.lastname@example.org